|

 for healthcare: Houlton's Rotary Club instituted

 "The Boy and the Boot Endowment Fund".
-The statue's
+The

-designed by the club.
-Five hundred miniature pewter
+program designed by the club.
+Five hundred

-statues were cast.
-The mold was then broken.
-Each
+miniature pewter statues were cast.
+The mold

-numbered statue represents a $1,000 pledge to the
+represents a $1,000 pledge to a self-perpetuating

 Tomorrow…